FOR PARENTS & TEACHERS

 Downloadable Information Sheet: Misophonia in Children

-Simply download the pdf, complete the sections relevant to your child, and hand to your teacher.
+Download the pdf, complete the sections relevant to your child, hand to your teacher.

 What is misophonia?

 Misophonia is a sound sensitivity that can cause profound distress.
-For people with misophonia, sounds like chewing, sniffing, and breathing can cause intense feelings of anger, rage, fear or disgust.
-You can find out more about misophonia below and by watching more of the video from our colleague Natasha Daniels at AT Parenting Survival (see full introduction here).
+For people with misophonia, sounds like chewing, sniffing, and breathing can cause intense feelings of anger, anxiety, fear or disgust.
+You can find out more about misophonia below and by watching more of the video from our colleague Natasha Daniels at AT Parenting Survival (see fuller version of this video see here).
 You can also read our FAQs about misophonia, or learn more from the NHS website (UK National Health Service).

 How might you recognise a child with misophonia?

 There are several signs to look out for.
 Does the child complain about the noises other people make?
 Do they show annoyance towards classmates, siblings, parents, grand-parents, or friends in response to noises?
 Do they choose to sit apart from other children at lunch (but not other times)?
 Have they uncharacteristically hurt or hit another child because of the sounds they were making?
 Have they sometimes fled from the room without you understanding why?
 Does the child block his or her ears in response to noises?
 Are these sounds not particularly loud?
 Avoiding loud sounds may be hyperacusis (pain from noise, or fullness-in-the-ears) while avoiding sounds that seem mundane might be misophonia (click here for a list of misophonia trigger-sounds).

 Why might parents want teachers to know about misophonia?

 Misophonia affects between 9-20% of the population in varying degrees, with some people very badly affected.
 We don't yet know at what age it emerges, but it has been found in children and certainly in adolescents.
 This means there may be children with misophonia in your classroom, and you are certain to experience a child with misophonia across your teaching career.